An exciting approach to theoretical spectroscopy: Acknowledgement

 \subsection{Lattice screening in the optical spectra of polar materials}

-While, in principle, the \gls{bse} accounts for screening effects of the Coulomb interaction between electrons and holes by both electronic and vibrational polarization, in practice most implementations consider only electronic screening, despite the fact that exciton–phonon coupling gives rise to a wide range of well-established physical phenomena (see \cref{sec:New_ex_ph_BSE}).
-One particularly notable consequence of exciton–phonon coupling is the reduction of exciton binding energies, which originates from a weakened Coulomb attraction due to vibrational contributions to the screening.
-This lattice screening is especially important in ionic materials, where long-range optical phonon modes can generate strong macroscopic electric fields \cite{Giannozzi1991Ab_initio_phonon_dispersion}.
-Within the \gls{bse} framework, such effects have previously been incorporated by modeling additional screening through approximations to the dielectric function \cite{bechstedt2019Influence_of_screening,Schleife2018Optical_properties,umari2018Infrared,Fuchs2008Efficient_ONsqr,Adamska2021BSE_approach,bokdam2016Role_of_polar,BechstedtPRB2005}.
+Exciton–phonon coupling gives rise to a wide range of well-established physical phenomena (see also \cref{sec:New_ex_ph_BSE}).
+It may, for example, play a role in the screening of the Coulomb interaction between electrons and holes.
+In practice, however, most implementations of the \gls{bse} only account for the electronic contribution.
+One notable consequence of exciton–phonon coupling is the reduction of exciton binding energies, which originates from a weakened Coulomb attraction due to vibrational contributions to the screening.
+This effect is especially important in ionic materials, where long-range optical phonon modes can generate strong macroscopic electric fields \cite{Giannozzi1991Ab_initio_phonon_dispersion}.
+Within the \gls{bse} framework, such effects have previously been incorporated by modeling lattice screening through approximations to the dielectric function \cite{bechstedt2019Influence_of_screening,Schleife2018Optical_properties,umari2018Infrared,Fuchs2008Efficient_ONsqr,Adamska2021BSE_approach,bokdam2016Role_of_polar,BechstedtPRB2005}.
 More recent first-principles approaches instead explicitly include a phonon-induced contribution to the screened Coulomb interaction \cite{alvertis2024phonon,filip2021phonon,schebek2025phonon}.

-Phonon-assisted screening effects have been implemented into the screened Coulomb interaction of the \gls{bse} framework.
-Applications to polar semiconductors such as ZnS, MgO, and GaN \cite{schebek2025phonon} have shown that vibrational screening not only leads to a renormalization of exciton binding energies at the absorption onset, but also to comparable red shifts of higher-energy absorption features in the order of $\SI{50}{\milli\eV}$.
-These effects are mainly caused by long-range Fröhlich coupling to polar longitudinal optical phonons, while other vibrational modes contribute negligibly.
+In a recent work \cite{schebek2025phonon}, some of us implemented phonon-assisted screening effects into the screened Coulomb interaction within the \gls{bse} framework.
+Applications to polar semiconductors such as ZnS, MgO, and GaN have shown that vibrational screening not only leads to a renormalization of exciton binding energies at the absorption onset, but also to comparable red shifts of higher-energy absorption features in the order of $\SI{50}{\milli\eV}$ (see Fig.~\ref{fig:lattice_screening}).
+These effects are primarily caused by long-range coupling~\cite{Verdi2015,Frhlich1954} to polar longitudinal optical phonons, while other vibrational modes contribute minimally.
+We also find that the Fröhlich model~\cite{Frhlich1954}---assuming an isotropic system with a single longitudinal optical phonon mode---largely captures the observed renormalization effects in these systems.